-Enhancement of the County's tourism and outdoor recreation based economy shall be a high priority in planning and developing transportation improvements for the County.
+Enhancement of the County's tourism and outdoor recreation based economy shall be a high around community areas.

-Objective 3.1: Continue to participate in

-Continue to participate in the Yosemite Area Regional Transportation System (YARTS).
+Objective 3.1: Continue to participate in the Yosemite Area Regional Transportation System (YARTS).

-Objective 3.2: Develop bicycle, pedestrian, parking, and transit facilities that enhance accessibility to and around community areas.
+Objective 3.2: Develop bicycle, pedestrian, parking, and transit facilities that enhance accessibility to and when a funding mechanism is available for the improvements needed to achieve and maintain specified modes and levels of service.